UFC Fight Night: Jacare vs. Hermansson: Predictions & Analysis

 A few statistical edges stand out.
 Sandhagen throws significantly more leather — a 4.2 sig. strike per minute gap.
 Sandhagen is far more active with takedowns, averaging 1.4 more per 15 minutes.
 Sandhagen has tighter striking defense, making opponents miss more often.

 The Pick: Cory Sandhagen over John Lineker.
-The model gives Sandhagen a slight nod at 59% — this could easily go either way.
-Notably, the betting market has Sandhagen at 41% implied while our model sees 59% — a 17-point disagreement that could signal value.
+We're leaning Sandhagen here at 66%, a solid but not overwhelming edge.
+Notably, the betting market has Sandhagen at 41% implied while our model sees 66% — a 25-point disagreement that could signal value.

 Roosevelt Roberts vs Thomas Gifford